Termi303/CELFS/Files/Documents/FINAL_PORTFOLIO/OODesignAndUML.md

     1. There are two marks for pair (Student, Coursework) - they wait until admin inserts the final mark
     1. Admin has inserted the final mark, which also means that previous marks have been deleted.
 The boolean value described above is set to True and cannot be modified.
 1. *CategoryEntry* - this class stores the Category this entry represents, mark which student achieved for the referenced Category and reference to the marked entry.
 1. *CellEntry* - here we store certain Cells that were chosen by marker.
 The class therefore stores reference to Cell class and comment to the Criterion this cell references.
-Note that because Cell stores reference to Criterion, we do not need to create CriterionEntry class as it would store no additional information
+Note that because Cell stores reference to Criterion and Band, we do not need to create CriterionEntry class as it would store no additional information.

+Note that the system stores exactly the information it needs and nothing more (i.e. no CriterionEntry).
+Moreover, changes to the first part of database do not affect the Entry storing system (of course unless the related Coursework/Category/Cell is deleted).

 Dynamic UML
 -----------